If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

 Headspace

 I noticed Headspace on Twitter because they tweet so much useful information.
 Their mental health information site is youth-oriented: ages 12-25.
-Headspace doesn’t talk down to youth and they show facts and figures, and stories from real, young people.
+Headspace doesn’t talk down to youth, and they show facts and figures, as well as stories from real young people.
 It’s for people with a mental illness, their friends and family, and professionals.
-(Headspace is from Australia, but don’t let that stop you, mental illness is international.)
+(Headspace is from Australia, but don’t let that stop you; mental illness is international.)

 The Balanced Mind Foundation